trevor-moon/matlab-unit-testing/README.md

 ### Definition

 What is a 'unit test?'
-A unit test is a way of testing a unit - the smallest piece of code (e.g., function or program) that can by isolated and tested for correctness, i.e., they work as intended.
+A unit test is a way of testing a unit - the smallest piece of code (e.g., function or program) that can be isolated and tested for correctness, i.e., it works as intended.

 "[unit testing] is a software testing method by which individual units of source code - sets of one or more computer modules together with associated control data, usage procedures, and operating procedures - are teste to determine whether they are fit for use." - [Wikipedia][unit-test-wiki]